NHP is reader-supported. As an Amazon Associate we earn from qualifying purchases.

 Ambunu use is an old tradition among the Chadian women who use these leaves to wash and detangle their hair.
 The women of Chad also use this as a leave-in conditioner.

 It makes your hair softer and adds a beautiful sheen to it.
 It also gives you stronger, thicker hair, prevents dry scalp and lessens your hair loss.

 You might already know that I love me some NappyFu, I adore her type 4C long hair and maintenance tips.
 I figured you'd enjoy seeing her favorite teas, herbs & oils for African hair growth.

-She keeps her 4C natural hair long and healthy and definitely knows her stuff.
+She keeps her 4C natural hair long and healthy with African herbs for hair growth and other length-retention products, she definitely knows her stuff.

 If you missed any of the details about these African herbs for hair growth look below for the full list of natural remedies to promote hair growth and when you click the link it will take you back to the section you need to read.

 If you want more articles like this, I've written A TON OF THEM, for example, other African-american hair growth vitamins you can read about are bamboo extract for hair growth.

 I constantly study and write about Black hair growth products that work.
 So jump into those articles after learning everything you need to know about these useful African herbs for hair growth.